Webapper/peridot/apps/thisfolder.md

 Contents of this folder
 =======================

-This folder contents different applications in its own structures, there's no path restrictions but some logical ones
+This folder contains different applications in its own structures, there's no path restrictions but some logical ones
 like:

  - Applications **must** separated logically based on their roles & meanings